Planning your SharePoint hub sites

 Finding hubs if you have more than one.
 Hub sites are an important building block for your intranet.
 But for most organizations, hub sites are not going to provide the type of global navigation that intranet designers want.
 Here are some ways you can make your hub sites discoverable:

-On SharePoint home.
-Pin your hub sites to the Featured links area of SharePoint home.
+On the SharePoint start page.
+Pin your hub sites to the Featured links area of the SharePoint start page.
 Encourage all users to "follow" hub sites.

 On the SharePoint mobile app.
 Hub sites can also be found on the SharePoint mobile app and are even more discoverable if users follow hub sites.